 The KKP report was published in May 2015 and, acting upon the conclusion and recommendations contained in it, the Assistant Minister for Sport, Connétable Steve Pallett, made the decision to appoint a ‘Shadow Board’ (JSSB) with specific Terms of Reference to validate the KKP recommendations and report back on the feasibility of creating the new proposed organisation.

 Following a recruitment process overseen by the Jersey Appointments Commission Phil Austin was appointed in late 2015 as Chairman with three additional directors, Jean Cross, Steve Law and Tony Taylor subsequently appointed.
-The Shadow Board has now transitioned to become the board of Jersey Sport and in May 2017 the organisation’s first Chief Executive Officer, Catriona McAllister was appointed.
+The Shadow Board has now transitioned to become the board of Jersey Sport and in May 2017 the organisation’s first Chief Executive Officer, Catriona McAllister (pictured below) was appointed.

 Jersey Sport’s Objectives